hyprwm/hyprland-wiki/pages/Useful Utilities/Hypr-Ecosystem.md

 ## hypridle

-An idle management daemon for hyprland, to set stuff like lockscreen or monitor poweroff when idle.
+An idle management daemon for Hyprland, for things like opening lock screens or powering off the monitor when idle.

 [Github link](https://github.com/hyprwm/hypridle)

 ## hyprlock

-A simple, but fast, multithreaded, GPU-accelerated screen locker for hyprland.
+A simple, but fast, multithreaded, GPU-accelerated screen locker for Hyprland.

 [Github link](https://github.com/hyprwm/hyprlock)